 One of the most important concepts in programming is the function.
 Functions allow us to avoid writing the same code multiple times.
 A function has parameters or inputs.
 Sometimes it has an output and other times, it does not.
 The notation for a function declaration in Python is def f(x, y, ...): where f is the name of the function and x, y, ... are the function parameters.
 Like we have seen before, we use indentation in Python to denote the function body.
 This is the code that will be run every time the function is called.
 If the function will return a value, we use the keyword return.
-Lastly, when we want to call the function, we use the notation f(x, y, ...) where f is the name of the function and f, f, ... are the arguments or actual values we are assigning the parameters of that function.
+Lastly, when we want to call the function, we use the notation f(x, y, ...) where f is the name of the function.